dcs-chalmers/rusty-benchmarking-framework/readme.md

 }
 ```
 ### Order test
-In the file `order.rs` there are two functions that test that the queue dequeues
+In the file `order.rs`, there are two functions that test that the queue dequeues
 items in the same order that they were enqueued.
 This function returning `Ok(())`
 does not mean that the queue always dequeues in order, however it returning
 `Err(())` does mean that the queue sometimes dequeues out of order.
 The way we
-have used these functions is by creating one test per queue that run one of the
+have used these functions is by creating one test per queue that runs one of the
-two (depending on if the queue uses `Box` or not).
+two (depending on whether the queue uses `Box` or not).
 Example:
 ```rust
     #[test]
     fn test_order() {